5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 : This flag allows you to switch off any error trapping _within_ `HandleError`.
 This can be useful in case something goes wrong.
 It's can be useful when working on or debugging `HandleError` itself.

 `saveCrash`, `saveErrorWS` and `saveVars`
 : While `saveCrash` and `saveVars` are probably always 1 setting `saveErrorWS` to 0 is perfectly reasonable in case you know upfront that any attempt to save the error WS will fail, for example because your application is multi-threaded.
+Another good reason to avoid saving a workspace is to keep your code from spying eyes.

 `customFns` and `customFnsParent`
 : This allows you to make sure that `HandleError` will call a function of your choice.
 For example, you can use this to send an email or a text to a certain address.